TUMFTM/REVOL-E-TION/README.md

 ### A Priori Power Scheduling
 Dependent on the chosen scheduling method ("mode_scheduling") of a SubFleet a charging schedule for the SubFleet's FleetUnits is calculated before the linear optimization starts (a priori).
 This approach is applied to FleetUnits in SubFleets with optimization level of all types of uncoordinated charging ('uc') and rule-based strategies ('equal', 'fcfs', 'soc').
-All optimization levels causing an a priori calculation of the FleetUnit's charging power require a unidirectional ('ud') integration level ("lvl_cap").
+All optimization levels causing an a priori calculation of the FleetUnit's charging power require a unidirectional ('ud') integration level ("lvl_cap").<br>
 In addition to the optimization level, rule-based systems may implement a static load management system by defining the maximum available power using the "power_lim_static" parameter.
 If "power_lim_static" is set to 'None', static load management is disabled, and the system defaults to dynamic load management.
 For all FleetUnits within uncoordinated or rule-based SubFleets in addition to the charging power when being plugged in at the local energy system the required charging power on-route at external charging infrastructure is calculated.